pi-kappa-devel/diseq/README.md

 Online documentation is available for both the [released](https://www.diseq.pikappa.eu) and [in-development](https://www.diseq.pikappa.eu/dev/) versions of the package.
-The documentation files can also accessed in `R` by typing
+The documentation files can also be accessed in `R` by typing

 ``` r
 ?? diseq